pankajsy9/flowallet_2.0/README.md

 Installation for Windows
 -------------------------

-Flowallet can be installed by running window.bat from command prompt present in Installers folder.
+Flowallet can be installed by running window.bat from command prompt.
+File is present in Installers folder.

 After successfully performing the above step open the link http://localhost:3000 in browser to use the wallet.